-There are a few things to know if you are facing an audit or possible audit.
+There are a few things to know if you are facing an audit or a possible audit.

 Most audits are just a check to ensure that you are complying with the law, but this is not always the case.
-The IRS and state has rules that prohibit profiling, etc., but they also has a long track records for not following those rules.
+The IRS and state have rules that prohibit profiling, etc., but they also have a long track record for not following those rules.

 How the IRS audit process works.